 Methods of Teaching / Learning

 The learning and teaching strategy is designed to:

 Students will have lectures and tutorials to provide them with further understanding of the concepts underlying the health benefits of exercise in a variety of (sub)clinical conditions.
-This knowledge will be integrated into practical classes that are designed to further their understanding of the topic and to provide them with the practical and professional skills necessary.
+This knowledge will be integrated into practical classes that are designed to further their understanding of the topic and to provide them with the practical and professional skills required to work in an exercise referral settign.
 Throughout the module SurreyLearn will extensively be used to inform students and disseminate specific contents such as lecture hand-outs, useful links and additional literature.
 SurreyLearn will also be used to communicate between academics and students to effectively answer questions that are of relevance to all students.